ros2/rmw_cyclonedds/shared_memory_support.md

 If the Shared Memory transfer conditions are met, publish will internally loan a Shared Memory chunk from iceoryx and copy the message payload into it without the serialization required for network transfer.
 Any connected subscription has read-only access to this message data.

 While this API will not allow true zero-copy transfer, it still will improve performance for sufficiently large message sizes since it bypasses the loopback interface and does not perform serialization.
-The actual size where it will outoperform the loopback interface primarily depends on the actual hardware and system load.
+The actual size where it will outperform the loopback interface primarily depends on the actual hardware and system load.

 ### Loan API